eugenia1984/-UTN-FRSR-Programacion-1er-a-o-2de-semestre/laboratorio2/clase1_2_3/README.md

 ---

-## Join Lists
+## 📋 Join Lists

-here are several ways to join, or concatenate, two or more lists in Python.
+Here are several ways to join, or concatenate, two or more lists in Python.

 - One of the easiest ways are by using the + operator.
 ```Python